-Fluoride toothpaste has been in use since the 1970s, and from the same time children and adolescents have been offered a systematic, public dental service.
-Dental health has improved particularly in the birth cohorts who had these offers.
-Therefore, we see the greatest progress among 35-44 year olds, who today have significantly better dental health than a few decades ago.
+Fluoride toothpaste has been in use since the 1970s, and from the same time, children and adolescents have been offered systematic, public dental services.
+Dental health has improved particularly in the birth cohorts who had access to this.
+Therefore, we see the greatest progress among the mature adults, who today have significantly better dental health than a few decades ago.

 Dental health in elderly

-Those who belong to the oldest age groups had limited dental care in childhood which is significant for their current dental health.
+Those who belong to the oldest age groups had limited dental care in childhood, which is significant for their current dental health.
 In addition, there are many who use drugs that affect salivation and thus dental health.

+In the nationwide survey in 2004, 63-69 percent of people over 70 years living at home assessed their dental health as good and 6 - 9 percent rated it as poor (Holst 2005, Ambjørnsen 2002).
 Elderly people living in the cities have more own teeth and better dental status than those living outside the cities.
 This applies both to those living at home and in institutions.
 On average 60 percent of the elderly living at home had one or two dentures in 1996-99, compared with 31 percent in Oslo, see table 1 (Henriksen, Ambjørnsen et al, 2003, Henriksen, Axelle et al 2002 and 2003).

 - 15 percent had pain when eating and 30 percent had difficulty eating because of dental problems.